mave99a/phoenix-ios-sdk/README.md

 ## Contributing

 We're following this [Git branching approach][git-branching-model].
-If you'd like to send us a pull request, please follow the same model (I'm sure you already are!)
+If you'd like to send us a pull request, please follow the same model.

 [git-branching-model]: http://nvie.com/posts/a-successful-git-branching-model/